Watch: Learn how DMU research in the field of cyber security benefits from connections within the industry.

-Cyber Technology MSc consists of four main themes; Cyber Security, Software Engineering, Digital Forensics, and Management.
-It can be studied by combining modules from all four themes allowing you to specialise in your chosen area of interest.
-You have the opportunity to choose mixed pathways, for example the choices of modules could lead to a degree in Cyber Security with Management.
+Our Cyber Technology MSc course consists of four main themes –Artificial Intelligence, Cyber Security, Digital Forensics and Software Engineering.
+It can be studied by combining modules from all five categories, allowing you to specialise in your chosen area of interest.
+Alternatively, you have the opportunity to choose mixed pathways, for example the choices of modules could lead to a degree in Cyber Technology with Artificial Intelligence.

-- Taught by expert staff within our Cyber Security Centre and recognised leaders in the cyber technology domain
+- You’ll be taught by expert academics from our Cyber Security Centre and Software Technology Research Laboratory, many of whom are recognised leaders in the cyber security domain.

-Cyber Security: Cyber Security is constantly in the news.
-Whether it is the theft of a laptop containing secret information, high-profile hacking incidents or an attack on the national critical infrastructure, it is impossible to ignore the importance of cyber security.
+Cyber Security: Constantly in the news, whether it is the theft of a laptop containing secret information, high-profile hacking incidents or an attack on the national critical infrastructure, it is impossible to ignore the importance of cyber security.

-The Cyber Security modules are developed in conjunction with Deloitte and provide the most up-to-date cyber security principles, practice, tools and techniques, taught by a team of ten experienced, specialist staff in a purpose-built computer security and forensics laboratory at DMU and at the premises of Deloitte.
+The Cyber Security modules are developed to provide the most up-to-date cyber security principles, practice, tools and techniques, taught by a team of ten experienced, specialist staff in a purpose-built computer security and forensics laboratory at DMU.

 Software Engineering: The overall aim of this theme is to consider software engineering as the systematic application of tools and techniques to the various stages of the software development process.
 In particular, to the specification, design, implementation, testing, deployment, and evolution stages of dependable, scalable and robust software systems within constraints of cost, time, available resource and pre-existing systems.
 The major focus of the course is the formal specification of such critical systems at every stage of development.

 Find out about available scholarships and country specific fee discounts for international students.